 In Japan, people shut the bathroom or shower door after leaving.
 So even when it is not in use, the door may be shut.
 Check by knocking on the door.

 In general, do not use the family telephone.
 Phone calls are very expensive in Japan; there is a charge for each local call.
 In addition, telephone bills are not usually itemized, so it’s difficult to determine the cost of your calls.
 International calls from Japan are significantly more expensive than calls from the U.S.

 If, in an urgent situation, you are going to have your family call the host family phone, be sure to notify your host family first.
 Many host families do not speak English and would be disconcerted by hearing English questions on the phone.
 Also, be aware of the time difference between your home and Japan.

 Utility costs are much higher in Japan than in the U.S. Use electricity and hot water conservatively.

 When leaving your room, turn off the light, air-conditioner, or heater.
 If you do not know how to use an appliance in your room or the house, please ask your host family.

-Ask your host family about the location of the washing machine and how to use it.
-Do your own laundry.
+Ask your host family about how you should do your laundry.
+Some family may ask you to do laundry on your own, while others prefer to do laundry for you with clothes of other family members.
+If you are asked to do laundry by yourself, please ask the family the location of the washing machine and how to use it.
 If you prefer to use a laundromat, you are responsible for the cost.